Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 Every meaningful problem solved gets a note.
 Every note that feels reusable gets linked to a concept note.
 Over time, you get:

-- Patterns: “these 4 incidents all involved missing timeouts.”
+- Patterns: "these 4 incidents all involved missing timeouts."
 - Ready‑made material for blogs and talks.
 - A personal threat library tuned to your stack.